-It doesn't matter if a Japanese works in corporate environment, Michelin restaurants or serves you at the local shop, everyone is super proud of their work.
+It doesn't matter if a Japanese person works in a corporate environment, Michelin restaurant or serves you at the local shop, everyone is super proud of their work.
 They do things well, never cut any corners and take their job seriously.

 Japanese children go to school alone since they are 5 years old.
 Women have nothing to fear even when they walk in the darkest street in the middle of the night.
-Having the lowest crime rate on the planet, Japan has maintained its reputation as being the safest country in the world.
+Being amongst the countries with the lowest crime rate on the planet, Japan has maintained its reputation as being incredibly safe.

 In Japan, there are still bars, restaurants and establishments where people are allowed to smoke indoors.
-Pachinko, for example, are loud entrainment places where people play the slot machines and smoke like chimneys.
+A Pachinko, for example, is loud entrainment places where people play the slot machines and smoke like chimneys.

 It can happen to you anywhere.
 At the restaurant, at the temple, when entering someone's home.
 Japanese are quite strict about their "taking the shoes off" rule and you should absolutely respect this.
 Make sure your socks are always clean and spotless.

-I was surprised to see the small amount of people who can speak English in Japan.
+I was surprised to see a few people who can speak English in Japan.
 For such internet oriented nation, I expected that most will have no issues communicating in English.
 In reality, I heavily relied on gesticulating and pointing at things.
 Learn a few basic phrases before visiting Japan.

 Is there a rule, a law, a sign?
 The Japanese take it seriously and respect it.
-It is because nobody bends the rules in Japan, the society works so perfectly, the crime rates are the lowest and people respect each other.
+It is because nobody bends the rules in Japan, that the society works so well, the crime rates are incredibly low and people respect each other.

 Chances are, if you tip in Japan, someone is going to run after you to give you the money back.
 It's not an insult to tip, but people are simply happy with their salaries and their work, hence they don't believe tipping is necessary.
-However, should you have loved the service so much (and you always will) just buy the chef a shot of sake.
-Say Kanpai (the Japanese for cheers) and leave it to that.
+Should you love the service just buy the chef a shot of sake.
+Say Kanpai (the Japanese word for cheers) and leave it to that.
 It will be far more appreciated.

 All Japanese houses look rather good and they seem to be preserved in great condition.
-Well this is because in Japan, people demolish and rebuilt their houses every 30 years or so.
+This is because, in Japan, people demolish and rebuilt their houses every 30 years or so.
 Of course, not all houses undergo these drastic changes.

 For such high tech nation, Japan still uses the good old cash.
 From the economy's perspective, using cash is obviously much better, but it's also more inconvenient for the person carrying the money.
-However, since Japan is the safest nation on the planet, carrying lots of yen in your pocket means no harm will come to you.
+However, since Japan is very safe, carrying lots of yen in your pocket is perfectly fine.
 When I tried to buy something of high value in Japan, I wanted to pay with my visa card.
 It turns out, the merchant didn't even know how to use the card machine and offered me a staggering 15% discount for the inconvenience, if I pay with cash instead.

-Of course not being a douche applies to all travelers in any country, but the Japanese are super tight about their customs and manners.
+Of course not being a douche applies to all travellers in any country, but the Japanese are super tight about their customs.
 Sure they will forgive you if you are a foreigner, but they will also much appreciate you if you put a little effort in.
-For example, learn how to eat properly.
-Or familiarize yourself with the basic customs and manners before visiting Japan.
+Learn the essential Japanese manner and etiquette prior to visiting Japan.

 You can learn a bit more about Japan and religion here.

-Japan has four seasons and people celebrate them, live in line with them and even cook accordingly.
-People also dress for the season, so if you are planning a February trip to Japan, make sure you bring REALLY warm clothes.
-You will also have the chance to experience amazing matsuri (festivals) throughout the year in Japan, each celebrating a specific season.
+Japan has four seasons and people celebrate and live in harmony with them.
+They even cook accordingly by using seasonal produce.
+People also dress for the season, so if you are planning a February trip to Japan, make sure to bring warm clothes, whereas Spring in Japan is mild and pleasant.
+You can prepare for the cherry blossom festival or learn what is the best time to visit Japan.

 There is plenty more about the Japanese way of life and no better way to learn about it but to experience it.
-What did you learn during your trip to Japan?
-Tell me all about it in the comments section bellow.
+What did you learn whilst visiting Japan?
+Tell me all about it in the comments section below.